 At NTIPL we deal with the following aspects of ICT:

 The EPABX may be defined as a switching system that makes available both internal and external stitching functions of any organization.
-The selection of an EPBAX is a difficult task and requires deep knowledge of traffic pattern of the office.
+It is an equipment of immense use for telephonic connectivity with extensions of single/multi phone lines.